What is the deadline for High School Scholar applications?

 We accept applications only twice a year.

-RISING high school sophomores, juniors, and seniors are eligible to apply.
-Accepted students who apply by this deadline will begin Drexel classes in the Fall or Winter Terms only.
+Accepted students who apply by this deadline are eligible to begin Drexel classes in the Summer or Fall Terms ONLY.

 - Current high school freshmen may only register for summer term